Stitch-Money/martian-money/README.md

 * Run `npm install` followed by`npm run dev` to run the project

 Note:
 Only the demo login will work on your machine.
-If you would like to use real bank logins, you need to first create a client by contacting us.s
+If you would like to use real bank logins, you need to first create a client by contacting us.

 ### Get your own Stitch client
 Reach out to use at ✉️ info@stitch.money.
 We'd love to hear from you!